Sid101098/Review_analysis_Digital_channel_using-_llm/README.md

-# Bank of Maharashtra MahaMobile App Negative Review Analysis
+# Bank App Negative Review Analysis

 ## Overview

-This project provides a comprehensive automated system for analyzing negative user reviews of the Bank of Maharashtra MahaMobile mobile banking application.
+This project provides a comprehensive automated system for analyzing negative user reviews of the banking application.
 The system collects 1-2 star reviews from the Google Play Store and performs multi-layered analysis to identify common complaints, technical issues, and user experience problems.

 ## Project Description